Get your Kentucky Last Will and Testament fast

 - Want legal review of your completed will

-Ready to get started on your Kentucky will?
-It’s free to start.
+Ready to begin your Kentucky will?

 If you die without a valid will in Kentucky, your property will be distributed according to default state law (intestacy law).
 Kentucky intestacy laws favor immediate family members as heirs.
 So, your spouse and children are first in line to inherit from your estate.
 Your spouse is entitled to half of the estate after funeral expenses and other costs are paid.